shadow-2609/databaseUtils/README.md

 - added 10/12/2017
     - Export database to a JSON file

+- added 11/12/2017
+    - Import database from a JSON file

 This file will be updated with new functions when are created.
 PS: sorry for the verbosity of the comments

 # Functions / Features to implement

-- added 10/12/2017
+- added 11/12/2017
-    - Import database from a JSON file
+    - Better error checking or autocorrection

 Submit your code changes to improve this module! shadow-2609